Criminal Defense Placement Externship

 Course Description

-This course is open to 10 students who have secured their own in-person externship positions with criminal defense organizations (either trial level or appeals) in the New York City area.
-The course includes a one-credit seminar and two to three field work credits (8-12 hours of placement work weekly).
-Students who are enrolled in other clinics or externships are not eligible to participate in this externship.
+This course is open to 10 students who have secured their own in-person externship positions with an organization that provides criminal defense representation to indigent clients (either trial level or appeals) in the New York City area.
+The course includes a one-credit seminar and two to three fieldwork credits (8-12 hours of placement work weekly).
+Students who are enrolled in other clinics or externships are not eligible to participate in this placement externship in the same semester.

 The seminar portion of the course will largely be skills-based and practical.
 It will include best practices for client interviewing and counseling; discussions about tailoring legal and factual arguments to the audience; how to preserve objections at the trial level and argue that claims are preserved on appeal; and anonymized case rounds about the work and cases students are handling in their placements.
 We will also be hearing directly from formerly incarcerated people, who will share their experiences and talk about the qualities of an effective and caring advocate.